dexie/dexie-website/roadmap/dexie4.0.md

 [Discussions and feedback on Dexie 4.0 road map](https://github.com/dfahlander/Dexie.js/discussions/1455)

 # Versionless declaration
 Dexie 4.0 will support the declaration of tables and indexes without specifying any version.
 We want to separate migration from table/index changes.
+Versions will be declared as before, but only needed for the purpose of migrating data.
+Schema changes can be diffed and updated automatically.

 #### Current style
 ```js